our-story-media/ourstory-resources/doc_gen/guide/creation/README.md

 Low resolution published content can be played directly from the Android devices that created the content, however you can open the upload directory located on the computer and play high quality versions directly.

-**Using Content**

-All content produced during the process is stored on the computer running the Our Story application.

-These files are stored as mp4 video files in the ./upload folder.
-Lower resolution files are stored within the upload/transcode/upload folder.

 Tutorial: How do i make the final story?
 (How to use the timeline?